Managing and Measuring Flow

 Example Imagine a memo arriving from a CEO’s office for a specific item in the process to be expedited, as it’s a critically important request from an important client, saying it needs doing ASAP and at whatever cost.
 The problem is, that there is often no measurement of the cost this exercise will have for the company.
 Measuring flow will highlight the impact of such proceeding, and show the knock-on effect.
 Leaders and the team will be able to see how other items get halted, and how much longer they will take to get completed because time was taken out to focus on the CEO’s pet project.
 Being able to show the CEO this data could prevent them from “expediting issues” in the future.

-Engaging in flow management will increase your chances of improving the overall process, instead of fire-fighting at the cost of skewing the entire operation.
-It will also mature your process and help you understand that it is of less importance whether a project is “on-time”, or if a specific plan has been followed.
-What matters more, is that the entire system is predictable and functioning as intended.
-That will let you focus on being a flexible and Agile company with clear goals.
-One, that is continuously improving and where your employees experience joy in their work.
+Engaging in flow management will increase your chances of improving the overall process, instead of fire-fighting at the cost of skewing the entire operation, and will – generally speaking – improve your process predicability.
+It will also mature your process and help you understand that it is of less importance whether a project is on time, or if a specific plan has been followed.
+What matters more, is that the entire system is calculable, allowing you to forecast project completion for the clients, and functioning as intended, at minimal loss.
+That should let you focus on being a flexible and Agile company with clear goals, one, that is continuously improving and where employees experience joy in their work.